Muscle and tendon tear surgery : when is surgery necessary?

 Care adapted to each muscle or tendon injury

-In the majority of cases, conservative treatment (rest, physiotherapy, injections) is sufficient to achieve complete recovery.
-But in certain situations, particularly in the case of complete break or persistent functional discomfort, surgical intervention becomes necessary to restore function and allow a return to active life.
+But in certain situations, particularly in cases of complete rupture or persistent functional impairment, a surgery becomes necessary to restore function and allow a return to active life.

 What is a muscle or tendon tear?

-muscle tear corresponds to a partial or complete rupture of muscle fibers, most often linked to intense or poorly prepared effort (acceleration, sprint, sudden change of direction).
-It manifests itself by sharp pain, sometimes associated with a hematoma and an immediate loss of strength.
+Muscle tears are a partial or complete rupture of muscle fibers, most often linked to intense or poorly planned exertion (acceleration, sprinting, sudden change of direction).
+They manifest as sharp pain, sometimes associated with bruising and an immediate loss of strength.

-tendon tear, on the other hand, concerns the tendon — the essential fibrous structure that connects muscle to bone.
-When the tendon ruptures, it no longer transmits forces, resulting in significant weakness, persistent pain, and loss of function.
-Certain locations are particularly at risk:
+Tendon tears, on the other hand, affect the tendon—that essential fibrous structure that connects muscle to bone.
+When the tendon ruptures, it no longer transmits force, resulting in significant weakness, persistent pain, and loss of function.
+Certain locations are particularly prone to these tears:

 • Proximal hamstrings, during explosive efforts.